Richer Output for Richer Countries: Uncovering Geographical Disparities in Generated Stories and Travel Recommendations: Approach

 \subsection{Experimental Setup}

 \paragraph{Examined Locations.} To capture the global variation in LLM performance, it is crucial to incorporate a diverse array of geographical regions, covering cities, towns, and villages, in our analysis.
 For this purpose, we use Geonames\footnote{\url{https://www.geonames.org/}}, a community-driven geographical database, comprising an extensive list of location names.
 We capture all global locations with inhabitants exceeding $1000$, to achieve a finer granularity and a more nuanced understanding of global disparities.
 This surpasses most prior work that largely study geographical biases with only country-level information (\S\ref{sec:related_work}).
 At the time of our study, GeoNames contained about $150$K locations.
-In our experiment, we randomly sample, with replacement, up to $25$ locations per country from this larger population totalling about 4,000 locations for 190 countries.
-For every attribute we quantify, we report averages across $3$ random samples (of this data) with different seeds.
+To make the analysis computationally feasible, we randomly sample, with replacement, up to $25$ locations per country from this larger population totalling about $4,000$ locations for $190$ countries.
+For every attribute we quantify, we report averages across $3$ such random samples (with different seeds) to infer patterns across all locations.

 \paragraph{Input Prompts.} We manually curate a set of prompt templates with location placeholders, which are later populated with the sampled locations.
 For example, "Write a story of a family from [Location]" is a prompt for story generation.
 We intentionally keep the prompts simple, avoiding additional variables to ensure a fair comparison and isolate the influence of location on the model's response.
 For each location, we randomly choose 6 templates (4 for story generation and 2 for travel recommendation) and fill the location slot.
 Such slot-filling approaches to generate inputs are commonly used in the literature \citep{chang2023prompt}.
 While queries related to travel recommendations naturally incorporate a geographical aspect, for story generation, we specifically design \emph{system prompts} to elicit accurate and descriptive geographical details.
 We share the list of prompt templates in \hyperref[sec:Appendix Prompt Templates]{Appendix \ref{sec:Appendix Prompt Templates}}.